Makedon (mythology): Son of Thyia and Zeus

 The mythological chronologization of the Hesiodean passage indicates a time before the Trojan War and Iliad, since then the Magnetes dwell in Magnesia, Thessaly.
-The Catalogue of Women, which is variously dated mostly between the 8th and 6th century BC, provides the earliest and only reference to a Macedonian element before the 5th century BC historiography.
+The Catalogue of Women, which is variously dated mostly between the 8th and 6th century BC, provides the earliest and only reference to a Macedonian element before the 5th-century BC historiography.
+Makedon's mother Thyia, was the sister of Hellen, the progenitor of the Greeks; Makedon was therefore a nephew of Hellen.
+Furthermore, Magnes, the brother of the eponymous Makedon, was the progenitor of the Magnetes, an Aeolian Greek tribe.
+N. G. L. Hammond and J. Engels suggest that Hesiod counted the Macedonians as Greeks based on this genealogy.

+Eugene N. Borza suggests that the Hesiodic line of descent excludes Makedon from Hellenic genealogy and thus the Macedonians from the ranks of Hellenism.
+M. L. West and R. Fowler also argue that by having their mythological founders descending "not from Hellen but from daughters of Deukalion, sisters of Hellen", Hesiod implies that Macedonians, Magnetes and Graikoi were not Hellenes.
+K. Stoppie agrees that Hessiod doesn't count the Macedonians as Hellenes and adds that the adoption of his genealogy by the Macedonian historian Marsyas of Pella indicates that the Macedonians didn't consider themselves Hellens.

+Jonathan M. Hall compares Magnes and Macedon to other excluded tribes from direct lineage to Hellen and later Olympic participants, such as Aetolians, Acarnanians and Arcadians.
+J. M. Hall suggests that "although Deucalion’s paternity of Thuia made the latter Hellen’s sister, Macedon was not himself descended directly from Hellen, thus excluding the Macedonians from the Hellenic genealogy" and proposes that "the Thessalians assigned this patronymic to Macedon and Magnes because they wanted to assert their priority, in terms of religious and other rights, over Magnesian and other rivals in that region" which Patterson also finds convincing.

 Son of Aeolus

 In a fragment of a chronological work of Hellanicus called "Priestesses of Hera at Argos", and preserved by Stephanus, Makedon is son of Aeolus, as Hellanicus relates in the first (book or archive list) of his "Hiereiai tes Heras en Argei", and of Makedon, the son of Aeolus, the present Macedonians were named so, then living alone with the Mysians.
 The fragment does not clarify who of the three Aeoli is Makedon's father but Eustathius reported him as one of the ten sons of Aeolus, thus the son of Hellen.
 In later traditions, Magnes is also reported as one of the ten sons of Aeolus and father of Pierus.
 N. G. L. Hammond, based on the passage of Hellanicus, as well on the Thessalian Magnes being brother of Macedon, suggested that Macedonian was an Aeolic Greek dialect.
-Jonathan M. Hall compares Magnes and Macedon to other excluded tribes from direct lineage to Hellen and later Olympic participants, such as Aetolians, Acarnanians and Arcadians.
-On the contrary, Eugene N. Borza gives no significance on this mythological figure for any historical conclusions.
+K. Stoppie suggested that Hellanicus probably stayed at the Macedonian court and that it is possible that this genealogy was part of Archelaus’ political propaganda.